 Select four courses from the following categories of Political Science electives.
 At least one course must be from the Political Theory category (POT prefix) and at least one course must be from the Public Policy and Public Administration category (PUP or PAD prefix).

-Restricted Electives (no concentration noted on transcript) Complete six (6) additional hours of Political Science courses (prefixes CPO, INR, PAD, POS, POT, or PUP) at the 3000-4000 level (or above for individuals previously enrolled in the Public Administration Concentration).
+No Concentration Noted on Transcript Complete six (6) additional credits of Political Science courses (prefixes CPO, INR, PAD, POS, POT, or PUP) at the 3000-4999 level (or above for individuals previously enrolled in the Public Administration Concentration).
 A Political Science Independent Study, Internship, Honors in Washington, and/or Overseas Study course also may be used to help satisfy this requirement (see "Additional Electives" below).

-Interdisciplinary Studies Concentration Complete any one of the following minors from the College of Arts and Sciences or the College of Business: Anthropology, Critical Theory, Economics, Global Studies, History, Philosophy, or Sociology in accordance with the minor requirements specified in the 2012-2013 FGCU University Catalog.
+Interdisciplinary Studies Concentration Complete any one of the following minors from the College of Arts and Sciences or the Lutgert College of Business: Anthropology, Critical Theory, Economics, Global Studies, History, Latin American Studies, Peace and Social Justice, Philosophy, or Sociology in accordance with the minor requirements specified in the 2015-2016 FGCU University Catalog.
 (Note: Courses with CPO, INR, or PUP prefixes used to satisfy the B.A. in Political Science degree requirements cannot also be used to satisfy the Global Studies Minor requirements.)

 Declare a Political Science major.